dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 valuable.[^fn-soj-monopoly] Using up only one slot in a player's inventory, many players had dozens of SoJs in their stash to be used for trading.
 Prices emerged naturally.[^fn-soj-endogenous] Most desirable weapons—which usually belonged to the unique or set class—traded for single-digit amounts of SoJs.
-A _Doombringer_ sword was worth between two and four SoJs, an _Eaglehorn_ bow between five and seven, and a mallet known as _Schaefer's Hammer_ was worth between four and six SoJs.
-Any item that was worth less than a single SoJ was traded for one or more _perfect skulls_, another de-facto currency that emerged naturally.
+A 'Doombringer' sword was worth between two and four SoJs, an 'Eaglehorn' bow between five and seven, and a mallet known as _Schaefer's Hammer_ was worth between four and six SoJs.
+Any item that was worth less than a single SoJ was traded for one or more 'perfect skulls,' another de-facto currency that emerged naturally.
 In essence, the perfect skull was the $1 bill of the game, and the SoJ was the $5 bill of the game.
 Naturally, one SoJ would trade for 5 perfect skulls.
 Only the best items were priced in the double digits in terms of SoJs.
-One example would be the _Windforce_ bow that, coincidentally, my _Bowazon_ was lucky enough to hold in her hands.
+One example would be the 'Windforce' bow that, coincidentally, my 'Bowazon' was lucky enough to hold in her hands.
 It was traded for around 40 SoJs.

 [^fn-soj-monopoly]: Daniel McNally (2012).
 [It’s all Monopoly Money Now](https://archive.ph/0QgUt)